 3.3 Open access and author archiving

-NHOS offers optional open access publishing via the SAGE Choice program.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on the SAGE Journal Author Gateway.
+NHOS offers optional open access publishing via the Sage Choice programme.
+For more information on Open Access publishing options at Sage please visit Sage Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit Sage’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 4 PREPARING YOUR MANUSCRIPT FOR SUBMISSION

 The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
 Word and (La)Tex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.

 4.2 Cover Letter

 The cover letter should include the title of the manuscript and the article type.
 It should state that the article has not been submitted for publication elsewhere, and that all authors have a) contributed substantively to the conception, design, or analysis and interpretation of the data, b) contributed substantively to the drafting of the manuscript or critical revision for important intellectual content, c) given final approval of the version to be published, and d) agree to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
 For research involving human or animal subjects, the cover letter should state that the local institutional review board approved the study and should include the institutional review board approval number.
 For case reports, the cover letter should state that informed consent was obtained from the patient or a surrogate, or that they consented to participate in a study in which the publication of case reports was permitted.
 If complete anonymity cannot be achieved in an article, the following statement must be included in the cover letter: “The patient discussed in this article or their surrogate was shown the final version of the manuscript and consented to its publication.”